Tag Archive | St. Patrick’s Day

 Sprinkle with candy shamrocks to add a festive touch in honor of St. Patrick—and don’t forget your shamrock on St. Patrick’s Day.
 After all, March 17 is a day for the wearin’-o’-the-green.
 From my family to yours, Happy St. Patrick’s Day.
 Cheers!

 (Since there’s no such thing as having too many green beverages, here’s a recipe for Green Beer.
+And here are a couple more St. Patrick’s Day recipes.
 Enjoy!)

 LIMESICLE SHAKES